HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

   )
 }}

-<p class="note">Note: Google Fonts now includes instructions to <code>preconnect</code> to both the fonts.gstatic.com origin and fonts.googleapis.com.</p>
+Google Fonts now includes instructions to `preconnect` to both the fonts.gstatic.com origin and fonts.googleapis.com.

 ### Native lazy-loading